Free shipping over $35

 Step 2: Peel the Backing

-Start by peeling 1-2 feet of the paper backing from the top of your first roll.
-This gives you a manageable amount to work with without wrangling the full length of the panel.
+Start by peeling 1 to 2 feet of the paper backing from the top of your first roll.
+This gives you a manageable amount to work with without wrestling the full length of the panel.

-Start by peeling 1-2 feet of the paper backing from the top of your first roll.
-This gives you a manageable amount to work with without wrangling the full length of the panel.
+Start by peeling 1 to 2 feet of the paper backing from the top of your first roll.
+This gives you a manageable amount to work with without wrestling the full length of the panel.

 Step 3: Line It Up and Stick